Off-screen drawing and alias (alpha)

 Enabling off-screen drawing results in a slight shift in drawing:

-We have confirmed a bug that when off-screen drawing is enabled, the drawing is slightly shifted compared to before the change.
+We have confirmed a bug in which when off-screen drawing is enabled, the drawing is slightly shifted from the position before the setting change.

-This defect will be corrected before the production version.
+This defect will be corrected before the full version is released.

 Alias